freenalytics/documentation/docs/getting-started/creating-your-first-application.md

 In the case that the structure contains data that is independent from each other you should probably not set those properties as required.

+!!! warning "Keep in Mind"
+        Schemas cannot be updated.
+If you need to change the schema of the application you will need to create a new application with the new schema.

+        This limitation comes from the fact that the schema defines the structure of the data and how it is visualized.
+If this changes, fields that are removed may no longer be visualized even though data still exists for those fields.

 ## Example Above

 In the example above, the following schema is used: